 Lacking empathy is one of the main habits of narcissists.
 They struggle to understand or relate to others’ emotions, often dismissing feelings that do not align with theirs.
 Their lack of affective empathy adds to their self-importance and disinterest in other people’s feelings and needs.

 This habit leads to shallow relationships and a disregard for the impact of their actions on others.
-That’s why you should never marry a girl who has narcissistic traits.
+To build healthy relationship habits, it’s crucial to avoid marrying a girl with this weird habit of narcissistic traits.

 3. Praise, Praise, and More Praise